What does a full blood count show us?

 What is tested in a full blood count?

-Torna ai contenutiInstead, if your full blood count indicates that a certain blood cell is abnormally high or low, this may indicate infection, anemia, or other more serious diseases.
+Torna ai contenutiInstead, if your full blood count indicates that a certain blood cell is abnormally high or low, this may suggest infection, anemia, or other more serious diseases.
 Depending on the results, your doctor may then request more tests to confirm a diagnosis.

 What is a normal blood count?

-The normal ranges for a full blood count can vary, depending on factors like your age, sex, and whether you have other health conditions.
-There are also many things the test measures, but in general, it includes results for these normal ranges:
+The normal ranges for a full blood count can vary, depending on factors such as your age, sex, and whether you have other health conditions.

-White blood cell count (WBC) - 4,000 to 10,000 cells per mcL (4.0 to 10 k/mcL).
+White blood cell count (WBC) - 4,000 to 10,000 cells per microlitre (mcL) (4.0 - 10 x109.

-Red blood cell count (RBC) - 4.0 to 5.4 million cells per mcL for women or 4.5 to 6.1 million cells per mcL for men.
+Red blood cell count (RBC) - 4.0 to 5.4 million cells per mcL (4.0-5.4 x1012/L) for women or 4.5 to 6.1 million cells per mcL (4.0-6.1 x1012/L)f or men.

-Average size of your red blood cells (MCV) - 80 to 100 fL (femtoliters).
+Average size of your red blood cells (MCV) - 80 to 100 femtolitres (fL).

-Platelet count - 150,000 to 400,000 cells per mcL (150 to 400 k/mcL).
+Conta piastrine - 150,000 to 400,000 cells per mcL (150 - 400 x109.

 Average platelet size (MPV) - 7.0 fL to 9.0 fL.